podchasova11/mobile-testing-interview-questions/README.md

             adb pull /sdcard/<video-name>.mp4

 This will copy the video file from the device's SD card to your machine.
+Verify the file is in the /sdcard folder:

+            & adb shell
+            emulator64_arm64:/ $ ls
+            … sdcard …
+            emulator64_arm64:/ $ cd sdcard
+            emulator64_arm64:/sdcard $ ls
+            … video_name.mp4 …

 You can pass various options into the screenrecord command: